Pace Pulse

-Pulse is an express bus service and a purported bus rapid transit system operated by Pace, a bus and paratransit agency in the Chicago metropolitan area.
-Pulse lines incorporate some aspects of a bus rapid transit line like transit signal priority, but not others, including no bus lanes.
-For this reason, Pulse is not true BRT, and can be accurately described as BRT creep.
-There are currently two Pulse lines: the Pulse Milwaukee Line and the Pulse Dempster Line.
+Pulse is an express bus service and bus rapid transit system operated by Pace, a bus and paratransit agency in the Chicago metropolitan area.

 History

 A system of express bus services operated by Pace was proposed as far back as 2014.
 One line was to run along Milwaukee Avenue from the Jefferson Park Transit Center, serving the Blue Line and the Union Pacific Northwest Line, to the Golf Mill Shopping Center.
 Despite delays, the Pulse Milwaukee Line opened on August 11, 2019.

 Another express bus service was planned to run from O'Hare Airport to Evanston mostly via Dempster Street.
 The Dempster Line opened on August 13, 2023, at a cost of $10 million; however, buses only ran on Sundays.
 Services on the Dempster Line began running daily on October 29, 2023.

 Services

 Milwaukee Line

 The Milwaukee Line (internally designated as route 100) entirely runs along Pace bus route 270 from the Jefferson Park Transit Center to the Golf Mill Shopping Center.
 The line primarily travels along Milwaukee Avenue.